Ronnie Brown

 Both methods follow the same concept in which the wire mesh is fed through a conveyor-like system until it reaches the die station.
 Once the mesh is properly positioned underneath the die, pressure forces the die through the mesh, forming the desired shape with a clean cut.

-The difference between using a clicker die or a high volume press is that a clicker die requires manual force to punch the die through the mesh.
+The difference between using a clicker die and a high-volume press is that a clicker die requires manual force to punch the die through the mesh.
 As a person must punch out each component, lead times and part costs are greater.

-A high-pressure press utilizes hydraulic systems to stamp, resulting in more uniform and consistent cuts.
+A high-volume press utilizes hydraulic systems to stamp, resulting in more uniform and consistent cuts.

-This brings us to the fact that with a clicker die, you can produce one part a minute; however, with a high volume press, you can 20 parts a minute.
+This brings us to the fact that with a clicker die, you can produce one part a minute; however, with a high-volume press, you can produce 20 parts a minute.

-What Steps Do I Need To Take To Have a Custom Shape Stamped?
+What Steps Do I Need To Take To Have My Wire Mesh Stamped?

-The first question you should as your wire mesh supplier is whether or not they have the capacity to stamp the shape you need correctly.
+The first question you should ask your wire mesh supplier is whether or not they have the capacity to correctly stamp the shape you need.
 If it is determined that the required tooling is in-house and material is available, the wire mesh supplier should be able to fabricate the component with minimal lead times and at a more budget-friendly price point.

 But if the mesh supplier has to design and create a new die, you will want to provide the mesh supplier with drawings that best illustrate the shape, dimensions, and specifications of the component.
 Naturally, this increase both the lead time and costs associated with the component.

-Learn More About the Other Value Added Services You Can Use
+Learn More About the Other Value Added Processes You Can Apply to Your Wire Mesh

 Wire mesh stamping is a process of punching out specific shapes of woven wire mesh.
 It can be used to create various components, such as wire mesh discs, extruder screens, and much more.